ajaxray/magic/README.md

 * Life-circle control of the objects (singleton / new instance per request)
 * Easy to use with any framework (that usages PSR-11 compatible container) or even a plain php file
 * [PSR-4 autoloading](https://www.php-fig.org/psr/psr-4/) compliant structure

+_Caution: This library is still going through initial development phase!_

 ## Installation